-Uniswap APIs: Get Pools Data, Tokens and Create Charts
+Uniswap API: Get Pools Data, Tokens and Create Charts

 In the last article, we showed you how to get Uniswap trades using simple rest APIs.
 Today, we will show how you get the latest Uniswap data using a single GraphQL apis.